How to Lay Turf Rolls

 Before laying the turf rolls, the ground must undergo some preparation to ensure that the root system is given the best opportunity to establish.
 Soil preparation is crucial to the lifespan of the turf and while it might be tempting to skip this step, it is well worth it in the long run.
 The process begins with getting rid of weeds and existing grass.
 This is achieved by using a good weed spray or herbicide 7 to 10 days prior to further ground preparation.
 If there is large rubble or general debris, this must also be removed.
 Once the soil is free from weeds and debris, the acidity level need to be tested using a soil pH kit available from good hardware and gardening stores.The Ideal soil pH for turf is 5.5 to 6.5.

 If your area needs to be excavated to level out the ground this should be done while the area is clean and there are no weeds or grasses.
 If your ground is too large to excavate by hand you can hire a bobcat and operator to do the hard work for you.
 On hard compacted soil, it is advisable that you add gypsum to the soil to loosen it up and break up the clay.
 You can purchase gypsum from most nurseries or hardware stores.
-The excavated level should be approximately 150 – 200 mm below pathways, driveways etc. The soil level needs to be lower so that the lawn does not overtake your paths once it has grown!
+The excavated level should be approximately 150 – 200 mm below pathways, driveways and garden edging.
+The soil level needs to be lower so that the lawn does not overtake your paths or garden beds once it has grown!

 Your area is now ready to add the new topsoil (70% Sand/30% Soil mix) which can be purchased from your local nursery or landscapes supply yard.
 Spread the topsoil over the entire area to be turfed and level it out with a metal rake or something similar.
 The depth of the new topsoil should be around 100-150mm.
 If the top soil doesn’t have any form of fertilizer in it, it is a good idea to apply some starter fertilizer on top of the prepared area and lightly rake it in.